ExoFi-Labs/Megabooks/readme.md

     *   Option to include/exclude GST (10%) on invoices.
     *   Automatic calculation of subtotal, GST, and total amount.
     *   Generate professional PDF invoices.
+    *   Country-specific tax calculations and currency formatting.
 *   **Quote Generation:**
     *   Select clients or prospects.
     *   Functionality similar to invoice generation for creating quotes.
     *   Add items from the library or create new items on-the-fly.
     *   Generate professional PDF quotes.
+    *   Country-specific tax calculations and currency formatting.
 *   **History:**
-    *   View a list of generated invoices and quotes (currently basic, with placeholder data).
+    *   View a list of generated invoices and quotes.
     *   Open generated PDF documents directly from the history (platform-dependent).
+    *   Persistent storage of document history.
 *   **User Interface:**
     *   Modern look and feel with `ttk` themed widgets.
     *   Tabbed interface for easy navigation between sections.
     *   Responsive window sizing.
+    *   Dark and Light theme support with professional color schemes.
+    *   Improved keyboard navigation throughout the application.
+    *   Searchable dropdowns with filtering capabilities.
 *   **Data Persistence:**
     *   Business details are saved in `business_details.json`.
     *   Client and prospect data is saved in `clients_prospects.json`.
     *   Item library is saved in `items.json`.
-    *   (Invoice/Quote history data structure planned for `data.json`).
+    *   Invoice/Quote history data is saved in `data.json`.
+    *   Application settings are saved in `app_config.json`.
     *   Generated PDFs are saved locally.
+*   **Settings:**
+    *   Theme selection (Dark/Light mode).
+    *   Country-specific tax and currency settings.
+    *   Persistent application preferences.

 ## Prerequisites